radon-h2020/radon-function-lib/README.md

 [WeirdALL](https://github.com/carnal0wnage/weirdAAL) is a security tool that checks the validity of any AWS keypair.
 This FaaS takes the key pair either as ENV_VAR or JSON format.

 The function outputs the validity of the key and the different access rights related to the keys.

+## Isort

+[Isort](hhttps://github.com/PyCQA/isort) is a code quality tool for passive or intrusive clean up of imported libraries.
+This FaaS is executed with a POST http request with arguments passed in a JSON object.

+It takes the following argument:

+`git-repo` - A public repo will be cloned and the content traversed for .py extensions and linted.
+`git-branch` - The branch that is cloned
+`python-main` - The main file you want 'cleaned'

+The function outputs a suggested diff for your selected file.